 - Task - Assign users for administrators and data analysts to Workplace Analytics service.

 - Outcome - Workplace Analytics roles are assigned so that administrators can use Workplace Analytics to set system defaults, privacy settings, and upload and verify organizational data.
-And, data analysts can log into and use Workplace Analytics once data is provisioned.
+And data analysts can log into and use Workplace Analytics after data is provisioned.

-To allow administrators to set system defaults, privacy settings, upload and verify organizational data, and to allow data analysts to be able to use Workplace Analytics, you must assign users to the Workplace Analytics service.
+To allow administrators to set system defaults, privacy settings, upload and verify organizational data, and to allow data analysts to use Workplace Analytics, you must assign users to the Workplace Analytics service.